dorkodu/sage/paper/4 -- Type System.md

 ### <a name="5.2.3">5.2.3</a> List

+A Sage list…

-A Sage list is a special collection type which declares the type of each item in the List (referred to as the *item type* of the list).
-List values are serialized as ordered lists, where each item in the list is serialized as per the item type.
+-   is a special collection type which declares the type of each item in the List (referred to as the *item type* of the list).
+-   is serialized as ordered lists, where each item in the list is serialized as per the item type.

-To denote that a field uses a List type, the item type also must be declared as a type constraint.
+To denote that a field uses a List type, the item type also must be specified; and it will behave like a type constraint.

 #### **Result Coercion**